 Although there is no sign that Hong Kong is being actively used by syndicates as a destination or transit point for TIP, or that TIP is a prevalent or widespread problem in Hong Kong, the Hong Kong Special Administrative Region (HKSAR) Government attaches great importance to combatting TIP.
 We have put in place a package of effective and comprehensive legislative and administrative measures to combat TIP with continuous enhancements, including, among the others –

 Hong Kong addresses TIP through various pieces of local legislation.
-The conduct of TIP as defined in the Palermo Protocol is covered and effectively prohibited by various pieces of legislation in Hong Kong, encompassing, among other things, the following offences -
+The conduct of TIP as defined in the Palermo Protocol is covered and effectively prohibited by various pieces of legislation in Hong Kong, mainly including the following six aspects:

 Inter-departmental co-operation is crucial for combating TIP.
 There are established mechanisms for the inter-departmental co-operation in this regard –

-At the policy level, an Inter-departmental TIP Working Group (TIP Working Group), led by the Security Bureau (SB) and comprising the DoJ, Hong Kong Police Force (Police), Immigration Department (ImmD), Customs and Excise Department (C&ED), Labour Department (LD) and Social Welfare Department (SWD), was established in 2010 to enhance enforcement strategy against TIP.
+At the policy level, an Inter-departmental TIP Working Group (TIP Working Group), led by the Security Bureau (SB) and comprising the Customs and Excise Department (C&ED), DoJ, Immigration Department (ImmD), Labour Department (LD), Hong Kong Police Force (Police), and Social Welfare Department (SWD), was established in 2010 to enhance enforcement strategy against TIP.
 The Working Group monitors the overall situation of TIP and formulates the overall strategy for combating TIP in Hong Kong;

 In 2016, a “Guideline on Inter-departmental Cooperation for the Handling of Suspected Cases of Trafficking in Persons” was issued to provide guidance for the TIP Working Group departments/bureaux on the general principles and procedures on the inter-departmental cooperation in the identification and handling of potential TIP cases; and

-The Police, ImmD and C&ED have put in place enhanced mechanisms for TIP victim screening and identification.
-Under the mechanism, Police, ImmD or C&ED officers, as a standard procedure, conduct initial screening on vulnerable persons, including sex workers, illegal immigrants and foreign domestic helpers (FDHs), etc., will conduct screening and identification on those vulnerable person who are arrested or who put themselves forward to the authorities with a view to ascertaining whether they are TIP victims.
+Under the mechanism, Police, ImmD or C&ED officers will conduct screening and identification on those vulnerable persons who are arrested or who put themselves forward to the authorities with a view to ascertaining whether they are TIP victims to ascertain whether they are TIP victims.